phalcon-kit/docs/docs/core/router.md

 ## Creating your own Router

-Developing a custom Router within the Zemit framework can be beneficial for extending or overriding the native functionalities provided by Phalcon or Zemit.
+Developing a custom Router within the Phalcon Kit can be beneficial for extending or overriding the native functionalities provided by Phalcon or Phalcon Kit.
 This approach allows you to introduce specific routing behaviors or features that are uniquely tailored to the needs of your application, while still maintaining a well-organized and structured codebase.

 #### Why Create a Custom Router?

-- **Custom Functionality**: If your application requires specialized routing logic that goes beyond the capabilities of the standard Phalcon or Zemit routers, a custom Router is the way to go.
+- **Custom Functionality**: If your application requires specialized routing logic that goes beyond the capabilities of the standard Phalcon or Phalcon Kit routers, a custom Router is the way to go.

 - **Enhanced Flexibility**: With a custom Router, you gain the flexibility to implement complex routing rules, handle requests in a specific manner, or integrate with other systems in ways that the default routers might not support.